KillerBOSS2019/TouchPortal-API/README.md

 ### Basic Usage Example

-Make a folder in `%appdata%/TouchPortal/plugins/` called `ExamplePlugin` and make a file there called `entry.tp` and paste this JSON data into that file:
+Make a folder in `%appdata%/TouchPortal/plugins/` or for Mac it would be in `Document/TouchPortal/plugins` called `ExamplePlugin` and make a file there called `entry.tp` and paste this JSON data into that file:

 ```json